keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 Since we are starting off with a new Operator instance, the desired state for our operator will be a new instance.

-An instance of that operator with respect to our Custom Resource Definition might look like this.
+An instance definition of that operator with respect to our Custom Resource Definition might look like this.

 ```yaml
 apiVersion: operators-over-ez.mydomain.com/v1alpha1